Culf maps and edgewise subdivision: Culf maps and ambifinal maps

 Note that every left or right fibration is culf. \end{blanko}

-\begin{blanko}{Remark.} Culf stands for ``conservative'' and ``unique lifting of factorizations'' (cf.~Lawvere~\cite{Lawvere:statecats}), as the notion recovers these conditions in the case of strict nerves of ordinary categories.
+\begin{blanko}[Remark] Culf stands for ``conservative'' and ``unique lifting of factorizations'' (cf.~Lawvere~\cite{Lawvere:statecats}), as the notion recovers these conditions in the case of strict nerves of ordinary categories.
 In this case the notion of culf functor is also the same as discrete Conduch\'e fibration~\cite{Johnstone:Conduche'}.
-In the case of $\infty$-categories, the culf maps are the same thing as the conservative exponentiable fibrations studied by Ayala and Francis~\cite{AyalaFrancis:Fibrations}. \end{blanko}
+In the case of $\infty$-categories, the culf maps are the same thing as the conservative exponentiable fibrations studied by Ayala and Francis~\cite{AyalaFrancis:Fibrations} (see \cite[Lemma 2.2.22]{Barkan-Steinebrunner:2211.02576} for a proof), which in the quasi-category model would be called conservative flat fibrations \cite[B.3.8]{Lurie:HA}. \end{blanko}